kbond/governator/README.md

 ### ThrottleFactory *factory*

 Throttle Factory's can be created using the `::for()` named constructor.
-You can pass and object or string (DSN) and, if supported, will create the factory based on this:
+You can pass an object or string (DSN), if supported, it will create the factory based on this:

 ```php
 use Zenstruck\Governator\ThrottleFactory;